isabelsanmartin/Master-UIMP-CSIC/README.md

 The instructions for each practical are contained in the Markdown file *filename.md* `Simple_DEC_Analysis.md` Click on the file and a screen will appear with the instructions in visual mode: software commands are enclosed within a pale blue box.

 To download individual files, click on ´Go to File´ and a list will appear with the individual files.
 Then, click on `Raw`.
 The page will redirect to display the file contents without any GitHub headers, footers, or menus.
 Right-click the page and click `Save`.
 This will open a page asking you where to save your file.
+Alternatively, you can download the entire repository: navigate to the first (root) screen `Master-UIMP-CSIC`, click on the `Code` icon, and click `Download ZIP.